-Joshua Boniface 8c252aeecc Implemented coordinated locked node transitions
+Joshua M. Boniface 8c252aeecc Implemented coordinated locked node transitions

 The previous method was a "throw it in the sea"-type migration with some